As amended October 26, 2013

 (f) one member of the Past Presidents’ Council to be selected by said Council; and

-(g) the immediate past chair and the Society’s president and COO, who shall serve as nonvoting ex-officio members.
+(g) the immediate past chair and the Society’s chief executive officer, who shall serve as nonvoting ex-officio members.

 Section 2.
 Eligibility.

 (a) To be eligible to serve on the Nominating Committee, the individual must be a member of the Society in good standing and have at least one of the following qualifications: (1) an APR; (2) held a leadership role within the Society, including, but not limited to, served as a member of a Chapter, District or Section board of directors, chaired a national or local committee or task force, or served as an Assembly delegate; (3) served as a public relations professional for 20 or more years, with increasing levels of responsibility.